ibm-cloud-docs/power-iaas/vpn-connections.md

 2. Create a Site-to-Site VPN gateway in VPC.
 Complete the steps documented in [About site-to-site VPN gateways](/docs/vpc?topic=vpc-using-vpn).

-     While creating a VPN connection, use a policy-based VPN.
+     To create a VPN connection, use a policy-based VPN.
      {: note}

 3. Attach the VPN connection to the {{site.data.keyword.powerSys_notm}} workspace.
 Use one of the following procedures that suit your needs:
-   - For a PER-enabled workspace, see: [Attaching Transit Gateway to a PER workspace](/docs/allowlist/power-iaas?topic=power-iaas-per#attaching-transit-gateway-to-a-per-workspace).
+   - For a PER-enabled workspace, see: [Attaching Transit Gateway to a PER workspace](/docs/power-iaas?topic=power-iaas-per#attaching-transit-gateway-to-a-per-workspace).
-   - For a non-PER enabled workspace, see: [Creating IBM Cloud connections](/docs/allowlist/power-iaas?topic=power-iaas-cloud-connections).
+   - For a non-PER enabled workspace, see: [Creating IBM Cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections).

-### Considerations
+### Considerations for configuring VPC VPN in a non-PER workspace
 {: #vpcvpn-cons}

+Consider the following points for configuring VPC VPN in a non-PER workspace:

-1. The VPN connection that is used in all the configurations are policy-based VPN.
+* Use a policy-based VPN in all the configurations of the VPN connection. <!--The VPN connection that is used in all the configurations are policy-based VPN.-->
-2. Subnets that are created in {{site.data.keyword.powerSys_notm}} needs to be added to Local CIDR list of IBM Cloud VPC and Peer CIDR list of VPC in your client-managed environment<!--Q2 client-managed to be confirmed by Joe-->.
+* Add the subnets that are created in the {{site.data.keyword.powerSys_notm}} to the Local CIDR list of IBM Cloud VPC and Peer CIDR list of VPC in your client-managed environment. <!--Q2 client-managed to be confirmed by Joe-->
-3. In the routing table of IBM Cloud VPC, you must enable VPN Gateway and traffic source for Direct Link and Transit Gateway (in Edit Traffic window).
+* Enable VPN Gateway and traffic source for Direct Link and Transit Gateway (in the Edit Traffic window) in the routing table of IBM Cloud VPC.
-4. Choose the Direct Link with Transit Gateway enabled or disable configuration for different {{site.data.keyword.powerSys_notm}} workspaces that are in the same region.
+1. Choose the Direct Link that is enabled with the Transit Gateway or disable the configuration for different {{site.data.keyword.powerSys_notm}} workspaces that are in the same region.

 ### Additional information